-- A. The Contractor will be required, as specified in Attachment 2, Exhibit 2D, to furnish some or all of the types of supplementary equipment items described herein.
-Attachment 2, Exhibit 2D identifies which security guard post shall be equipped with the required supplementary equipment that may include the following: - 1.
-A notebook and pen - 2.
-A flashlight with holder - B. Security guards shall not possess any unauthorized supplemental or personal equipment, such as privately owned (e.g., equipment not issued by the Contractor or required by the Contract) firearms, knives, "comealongs", or other such nonstandard items.
+The Contractor will be required to furnish the types of supplementary equipment items described in Exhibit 2D.

+B. Security guards shall not possess any unauthorized supplemental or personal equipment, such as privately owned (e.g., equipment not issued by the Contractor or required by the Contract) firearms, "come-alongs", or other such nonstandard items.
 Security guards who are found to possess such unauthorized equipment while on post shall be removed from the contract.